Let's start off with a longish quote from the neuroscientist, writer and broadcaster Susan Greenfield:

-Despite all that, the Chalmers, Penroses and dualists amongst us may still ask Susan Greenfield and others the following question:
+Despite all that, the Chalmers, Penroses and dualists among us may still ask Susan Greenfield and others the following question:

 What if we carried out this act of perfect replication (of both brains and bodies) and it still turned out that the replica didn't have consciousness?

 Even though that's a subject for another day, I suspect that some philosophers would discount this possibility in an a priori manner.

 Many philosophers and scientists have called John Searle a dualist.
 He, in return, says that those who stress function and ignore biology are effectively creating a non-material Cartesian reality populated with functions or computations (rather than with Cartesian “ideas” or “thoughts”).
 Searle himself writes: